AnnaWilliford/SWC_Fall2019_test/Lesson2_IntroToR.md

 #### Data structures with multiple elements
-The small objects can be combined to build larger objects.
+We can combine single elements into collections of items.
 Look at the gapminder dataset again.
-Our smallest objects can be used to represent a single element in the dataset, like individual year, or individual country, but what would be the simplest object that you can make with multiple elements?
+Our smallest unit can represent a single element in the dataset, like individual year, or individual country, but what would be the simplest object that you can make with multiple elements?

 * Vectors: collection of elements of the same data type